Tap to get financing

 Recourse: Loans are non-recourse with standard “bad boy” carve-outs

-Covenants: Are often required, may include borrower and corporate sponsor liquidity and net worth agreements
+Covenants are often required, may include borrower and corporate sponsor liquidity and net worth agreements.

-Borrower Entity: "A single purpose, bankruptcy-remote entity is required for each borrower and any general partner, managing member, or sole member that is an entity.
+"A single purpose, bankruptcy-remote entity is required for each borrower and any general partner, managing member, or sole member that is an entity.
 Borrowers must have common sponsorship."

 Other Considerations: "Financial and operating covenants and geographic diversity requirements determined on a case-by-case basis."